September 23, 2011

 |Congratulations to my Mother & Grandmother on their

 Her labs are back and indeed, according to

-sees in children with PANDAS.
-She does not
+he sees in children with PANDAS.
+She does

-again, that does not mean she doesn't have
+but again, that does not mean she doesn't

 Her most recent flare was likely virally

 appears to be a good candidate for IVIG.